One for Sorrow (song): Music video

-There were made two different music videos for the song; one for the European market and one for the US market.
+There were produced two different music videos for the song; one for the European market and one for the US market (the Tony Moran remix).
 The first one was filmed in Italy.
-In the beginning, Claire performs alone inside a villa, standing by a window.
-Later the group performs in front of a field of sunflowers.
+In the beginning of the video, Claire performs alone inside a villa, standing by a window.
+Later the group performs in front of a field of sunflowers, as seen on the cover of the single.

+Legacy

+In 2014, the Official UK Chart named "One for Sorrow" a "pop gem" and a "lovelorn classic", inducting the song in their "Pop Gem Hall of Fame".
+In 2018, The Guardian stated that "Steps put the fun in late-90s dysfunctional pop and their third single is glorious, its legacy has endured and cemented their pop phenomena status."